DerGuru/The-Resonant/New Chapters/Part2/P2-11_Night_Measurement.md

-# Ch.
+ï»¿# Ch.
 11 - "I'm not interested in being observed"

 That night, the team gathered at the warehouse.